 - Share their links elsewhere, like in Email Campaigns or on social media

 If you’re working on new pages or redesigning existing pages, you can disable them in Not Linked without visitors seeing your work.
 When you're ready to publish, enable the pages and move them from Not Linked into a navigation section so they display in a menu.

 You can also store old pages you want to keep for your own reference but don't want visitors to see.
 To do this, move the pages to Not Linked and disable them.

 Display Not Linked collection items on other pages

 You can add collection pages, like Blog Pages, to Not Linked, then display collection items, like blog posts, elsewhere on your site.
 This way, you have additional options for how to display and arrange different content.
-To learn more, visit About collection pages.
+To learn more, visit Collection pages.